Pyprohly/redditwarp/README.md

 # RedditWarp

-An easy-to-use, comprehensive, type-complete Python Reddit API wrapper.
+An easy-to-learn, comprehensive, type-complete Python Reddit API wrapper.

 RedditWarp is an advanced Python Reddit API library designed to handle the complexities of the Reddit API in a package that is comprehensive, highly discoverable, static-type